-The Center for Cancer Care at Exeter Hospital provides cancer patients and their families with comprehensive, inpatient and outpatient hematology and oncology services in partnership with the nationally recognized Massachusetts General Hospital Cancer Center.
+The Center for Cancer Care at Exeter Hospital provides cancer patients and their families with comprehensive, inpatient and outpatient oncology services in partnership with the nationally recognized Massachusetts General Hospital Cancer Center.

-Accredited by the American College of Surgeon’s Commission on Cancer, for achieving national benchmarks in quality care, the Center for Cancer Care offers leading Massachusetts General Hospital radiation oncologists and medical hematologists/oncologists onsite along with convenient access to Mass General Hospital’s world-renowned cancer specialists and research.
+Accredited by the American College of Surgeon’s Commission on Cancer for achieving national benchmarks in quality care, the Center for Cancer Care offers leading Massachusetts General Hospital radiation oncologists and medical oncologists/hematologists onsite along with convenient access to Mass General's world-renowned cancer specialists and research.
 In addition to consistently being ranked as having one of the top cancer centers, Massachusetts General Hospital was selected as the #1 hospital in America by US News & World Report in 2012.

-All cancer services are delivered with the care, concern and compassion Exeter Hospital has been nationally recognized for providing to its patients.
+All cancer services are delivered with the individualized care and compassion Exeter Hospital has been nationally recognized for providing to its patients.

 Gary Proulx, MD